Jasper National Park

 |2.6 km loop

 |This trail will take you through a scenic forest over an old landslide to Moose Lake.
 This trail is also a popular ski trail.
 Please share the trail by snowshoeing to the side of the ski track.

 Mary Schaffer Loop

 |A gorgeous loop that takes you past Curly Phillips' historic boathouse on to a scenic viewpoint looking down Maligne Lake.

 |Travel along the lakeshore to the Hidden Cove Campground.
 This trail is also a popular ski trail.
 Please share the trail by snowshoeing to the side of the ski track.
 Ensure safe ice conditions.

 Highway 93A and Icefields Parkway

-Exploring along the parkway means views of the powerful Athabasca and Sunwapta Falls along with the opportunity to get close to the massive Athabasca Glacier (either from the toe or from above at Wilcox).
+Exploring along the parkway means views of powerful waterfalls along with the opportunity to get close to the massive Athabasca Glacier (either from the toe or from above at Wilcox).

 Situated along the Sunwapta River, this trail leads snowshoers to the much less visited lower falls.